 • Day 9-12: Lake Titicaca

 On Day 9, relax, do laundry, and catch up on emails in the morning before taking a six hour bus to Puno in the afternoon.
+It is one of the few times to relax on my 3-week backpacking itinerary for Peru.
 While a night bus could save time, they aren’t considered safe in this region.
 When you arrive at your hostel in Puno, make arrangements to leave early the next morning for a two-day tour of Lake Titicaca.
 Puno’s a dump – you won’t regret spending Days 11 and 12 away from it!

 These Lake Titicaca tours typically take in the Uros Islands in the morning and then head to Isla Amanti for lunch before an overnight at a homestay on Isla Taquille.

 • Days 13-18: Cusco & the Inca Trail